wujie3375/wujie3375.github.io/publications.md

 # Publications

-The dates are based on the publication time.
-If unavailable, the submission date on arXiv is used instead.
+<p style="text-indent: 0;">Publications are categorized and listed in reversed chronological order.</p>

-<p style="text-indent: 0;">Publications are categorized and listed in reversed chronological order.
-The dates are based on the publication time.
+<p style="text-indent: 0;">The dates are based on the publication time.
 If unavailable, the submission date on arXiv is used instead.</p>

 <p style="text-indent: 0; font-family: 'ARIAL';">(*: corresponding author)</p>